Result Representation and Formatting

 | bipolar test |

-As you can see, this array has only one nested element - the keyword ($key)
+As you can see, there is only one nested element in this array - keyword ($key)

 $serp.0.link- the first link from the search results$serp.3.anchor- the fourth anchor from the search results$related.0.key- the first related keyword

-More details on formatting flat results and arrays will be described below
+Formatting simple results and arrays will be described in more detail below

-After the scraper has collected data into simple results and arrays, they must be displayed (saved to a file) in the required format.
-For convenience and functionality, Template Toolkit.
-Template Toolkitis used in A-Parser.
-Let's explore frequently used constructs using the .
-Template Testing
+After the parser has collected data in simple results and arrays, it must be displayed (saved to a file) in the required format.
+For convenience and functionality, A-Parser uses the Template Toolkit template engine.
+Let's examine frequently used constructions; for this, we will use the Template testing tool.
+Select a project for the

 The screenshot shows 3 fields:

-- JSON - the internal data representation in the scraper
+- JSON - internal representation of data in the parser

-- Result - - the directly transformed data according to the specified template; this is the exact form in which the result will be written to the file
+- Result - directly converted data according to the specified template; the result will be written to the file in this form

-By changing the template, we can change the appearance of the result.
-Let's consider the following template:
+By changing the template, we can change the look of the result; consider the following template:

 Text in the Template field: